 Life is tough and then, sometimes, it gets tougher.

-But according to author Kim K. Forstater, these things shouldn’t get you down or make you depressed.
+But according to author Kim K. Forstater, the hard times shouldn’t get you down or make your depressed.

 “I believe God only gives you what He thinks you can handle,” she said.
 “In my case, He apparently thinks I can handle a lot.”

-In her memoir, Rings and Shackles, Forstater talks about a life that started with abuse as a child, tragic deaths of siblings when she was young, an abusive marriage, and then breast cancer.
-In between, she also experienced events that many people would consider high points of their lives, such as her winning a $4.3 million jackpot in Atlantic City in 2004, only to be diagnosed with breast cancer a year later.
+In her memoir, Rings and Shackles, Forstater talks about a life that started with abuse as a child, tragic deaths of siblings when she was young, and an abusive marriage.
+She also experienced events that many people would consider high points of their lives, such as her winning a $4.3 million jackpot in Atlantic City in 2004, only to get diagnosed with breast cancer a year later.